Is the Joovy Big Caboose Triple Stroller worth the $499.00 price tag?

 The Joovy Big Caboose Triple Stroller is the baby equivalent of a shiny new sports car, and elicited constant reactions everywhere we went.
 We could only make it a few steps before someone would ask us where we got it, what the brand was, or “Wow, I need THAT.”

 Space is often an issue with multiple small children, luckily there’s plenty of it with the Joovy Big Caboose Triple Stroller.
-The storage space underneath the seats is so massive that we could easily take everything we needed with us for an entire day and night out.
-This feature alone makes it the ideal stroller to travel with.
+The storage basket underneath the seats is 33″ L x 13″ W x 7″ D and can hold up to 10 lbs!

 My aching shoulders and back thanked me profusely every time I took off a backpack or a diaper bag and put it in this stroller.
 I used this in conjunction with baby wearing, and it was effortless to switch off from one to the other.